Glaschu/ol-tes/openlineage-insecure-wrapper/README.md

 ## How it works

-The wrapper overrides the standard `HttpTransportFactory` and `HttpTransport` classes from OpenLineage by:

-1. Implementing a custom `InsecureTrustManager` that accepts all certificates without validation
-2. Creating a custom `InsecureHttpTransport` that uses this trust manager
+This wrapper provides three ways to disable SSL certificate validation in OpenLineage Spark:

-3. Overriding the `HttpTransportFactory` to create instances of our insecure transport
+1. **Service Provider Override**: Overrides the standard `HttpTransportFactory` to create insecure transports
-4. Using Java's service provider mechanism to replace the original factory
+2. **Custom Spark Listener**: Provides an `InsecureOpenLineageSparkListener` that uses the insecure transport
+3. **Direct API Usage**: Allows you to create insecure clients and transports directly in your code

 ## Building